EXCLUSIVE-Australia's Rinehart clears hurdles on $10 bln iron ore project -sources

 "Although a guarantee from a party with strong credit would be one of the simplest ways to move the project forward in the eyes of the ECAs, it is not the only way to reduce risks," said a second source with direct knowledge of the negotiations.

-"Such ways have been sufficiently agreed upon, and negotiations are moving ahead speedily," added the source, without elaborating on the agreement.
+"Such ways have been sufficiently agreed upon, and negotiations are moving ahead speedily," added the source, without giving more details on the agreement.

-None of the sources were authorised to speak publicly about the project.

 A Roy Hill spokesman said talks were advancing with export credit agencies and commercial lenders being tapped for the remainder of the loans required.